Vision Rehabilitation Therapy and Orientation and Mobility

 - Communication Skills include signature and handwriting training, telephone usage, Braille lessons, and the use of recording equipment and low vision aids.

-- Daily Living Activity Skills which are adapted for the person with a visual impairment include money management, telling time, sewing skills, food preparation, medication safety, grooming, clothing, housekeeping, adapting home appliances for use, and even crafts.
+- Activities of Daily Living Skills which are adapted for the person with a visual impairment include money management, telling time, sewing skills, food preparation, medication safety, grooming, clothing, housekeeping, adapting home appliances for use, and even crafts.
 Rehabilitation teachers may also assist a nurse with insulin management techniques.